Belyi's theorem revisited: 3. The Theorem of Belyi

-{\bf (3.2) Corollary}. {\em Let $X/\CC$ be a curve, $t: X \ra \PP^1_\CC$ a finite morphism and $K$ a subfield of $\CC$ such that the critical values of $t$ are $K$-rational.
+{\bf (3.2) Corollary}. {\em Let $X/\CC$ be a curve, let $t: X \ra \PP^1_\CC$ be a finite morphism and let $K$ be a subfield of $\CC$ such that the critical values of $t$ are $K$-rational.
 Then the moduli field of $t$ is contained in a finite extension of $K$.}

 {\em Proof}.
 For any $\sigma \in \Aut(\CC/K)$, the critical values of $t(\sigma): X^\sigma \,\, \stackrel{t^\sigma}{\longrightarrow} \,\, (\PP^1_\CC)^\sigma \,\, \stackrel{\Proj(\sigma)}{\longrightarrow}\, \, \PP^1_\CC$ lie in $S$, too, and the degree of $t(\sigma)$ is the same as the degree of $t$.
 So, by Proposition~(3.1), the orbit of the isomorphism class of the pair $(X,t)$ under the obvious action of $\Aut(\CC/K)$ is finite.
 Hence, the stabilizer is of finite index in $\Aut(\CC/K)$.
 Furthermore, it is obviously contained in $U(X,t)$.
-Now, Lemma (1.4) and Lemma (1.6) imply that the moduli field $M(X,t) = \CC^{U(X,t)}$ is contained in a finite extension of $\CC^{\Aut(\CC/K)} = K$.
+Now, Lemma~(1.4) and Lemma~(1.6) imply that the moduli field $M(X,t) = \CC^{U(X,t)}$ is contained in a finite extension of $\CC^{\Aut(\CC/K)} = K$. $\Box$

 We are now ready to prove Belyi's theorem.
 The if-direction is a consequence of Theorem (2.2) and Corollary (3.2) (see below).
 For completeness sake, we also give a proof of the only-if-direction (see Lemmas (3.4) through (3.6)).